-To send flowers in memory of Kienon Jace "Kawisoh:ton" LaFrance, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kienon Jace "Kawisoh:ton" LaFrance, please visit our Heartfelt Sympathies Store.

 Kienon was born on January 9, 1998 in Cornwall, son of James J. and Charlotte Christina (Weir) LaFrance.
 He attended Salmon River Central School and graduated from TR Leger in 2017.